šŸ”’šŸ¤– The Next Step in GitGuardianā€™s Approach to NHI Security

 1. Log in to the Akamai Control Center.

-3. Click on "API Credentials" in the navigation menu.
+3. Select "API Credentials" from the options.

 4. Click on the "Create API Credential" button.